 It’s no wonder that so many businesses are now run from home.
 Starting a new business can be expensive, so setting up a new enterprise from your own home avoids the need to pay for office space, plus all of the associated costs.

-But running a business from home can invalidate your home insurance policy so to hep avoid potential disaster, use this guide to check that your home-based business has all the business insurances required by law and that you don’t get a nasty surprise when you try to make a claim.
+But running a business from home may invalidate your home insurance policy.
+To help avoid potential problems, use this guide to check that your home-based business has all the business insurances required by law and that you don’t get a nasty surprise when you try to make a claim.

 This is a policy you most likely took out when you got your mortgage.
 It helps to cover the costs of repairing or rebuilding your home if it is damaged or destroyed.